 Pulled Pork with Caramelized Onions

-Make Ahead Tip: Prepare through Step 1, cover and refrigerate for up to 2 days.
-To finish, bring the sauce to a simmer and continue with Steps 2 & 3.
+To make ahead: Prepare through Step 1, cover and refrigerate for up to 2 days.
+To finish, bring the sauce to a simmer and continue with Steps 2 and 3.
 The cooked pork can be refrigerated for up to 3 days.

 Equipment: 4-quart or larger slow cooker